Marcelo Pérez (footballer, born 1994)

-Marcelo Daniel Pérez Maldonado (born 24 June 1994), is a Chilean footballer who last played for Chilean Segunda División side Independiente de Cauquenes as a left-back.
+Marcelo Daniel Pérez Maldonado (born 24 June 1994) is a Chilean footballer who last played for Chilean Segunda División side Independiente de Cauquenes as a left-back.

-Club career
+Career

-Marcelo made his debut at UC playing against Audax Italiano in Estadio Bicentenario de La Florida in 2012.
-Later, on August 7, 2014, Marcelo was loaned to Coquimbo Unido for a year.
+Pérez made his debut at Universidad Católica playing against Audax Italiano in Estadio Bicentenario de La Florida in 2012.
+Later, on 7 August 2014, Pérez was loaned to Coquimbo Unido for a year.